InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

   * Their Name.
   * Whether or not the CMP is a commercial service.
   * If applicable, the date/time after which CMP is considered inactive.
+  * The declaration of the environment that the CMP operates in.

 ### Where can I access the Global CMP List?
 The GCL is in JSON format and the current version at any given time can be retrieved using the following URL: